MoradEnCours/MoradEnCours/README.md

 Personal Objectives (To be added):
 - [ ] Improve my ability to coordinate personal tasks
+- [ ] Saturate my Github activity and develop a more consistent usage of the platform

 Sidehobby Hustle (To be added):
 - [ ] Draft